-I am a 27 year old, third culture kid who has had the enriching opportunity to live in Malaysia, Canada and now the Middle East.
-My love for nature and wildlife stems from my spending a lot of my childhood outdoors in a multitude of diverse landscapes that are rich in flora and fauna.
-I’ve come to appreciate any and all varieties of environments whether sun-scorched deserts or the lush and ecologically diverse rainforests this planet has to offer.
+I am a third culture kid who has had the enriching opportunity to live in Malaysia, Canada and now the Middle East.
+My love for nature and wildlife stems from spending a lot of my childhood outdoors in a multitude of diverse landscapes rich in flora and fauna.
+I’ve come to appreciate any and all varieties of environments whether sun-scorched deserts or the lush ecologically diverse rainforests this planet has to offer.
 Along with all this came many experiences where I had the pleasure to explore a plethora of cultures and ways of life.
 I particularly take an interest in learning about how human presence and activity impacts wildlife in their pursuit for survival amidst an ever-changing world.

 Rohail Akbar